srich36/TodayILearned/til_docs/OS/Memory.md

 ## Swap
 - Memory - pages of a process - are swapped out of main memory to a backing store when a process is inactive and main memory is full
   - Swapping leads to lower throughput as there is less memory available than is necessary
+- Linux can use a swap file or a swap partition
+  - Swap file: Just a normal large file in the OS
+  - A swap partition is more performant because it uses raw IO
+- The swap space is broken down into 4kb page-slots to hold swapped pages

 ## Program Structure